 10 stocks we like better than MercadoLibreWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and MercadoLibre wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of March 1, 2019

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Brian Stoffel owns shares of Amazon and Shopify.
-The Motley Fool owns shares of and recommends Amazon and Shopify.
+Brian Stoffel owns shares of AMZN and MercadoLibre.
+The Motley Fool owns shares of and recommends AMZN and MercadoLibre.
+The Motley Fool recommends EBAY.
 The Motley Fool has a disclosure policy.